isItObservable/Episode-10---FluentD-tutorial/README.md

 ### 4. Logs ingested in dynatrace

-The current deployment of fluentd is collecting the logs from the kubernetes cluster using the input plugin tail :
+The current deployment of Fluentd is collecting the logs from the Kubernetes cluster using the input plugin tail :
 ```
     <source>
       @id in_tail_container_logs